“Just add RAG” is how you ship confident nonsense—and get stuck supporting it

-Hybrid retrieval is now the default
+Hybrid retrieval is the default because exactness still matters

 | Layer | Option | Best for | Trade-offs |